Attrup/PDF-Merge/README.md

 # PDF-Merge
 ![Tests](https://github.com/Attrup/PDF-Merge/actions/workflows/unit-tests.yml/badge.svg)

 PDF-Merge is a simple and easy-to-use CLI tool for merging PDF files, created as part of learning the C# language.
-To use the tool, you must build it locally and add it to your system path.
+To use the tool, you must obtain a binary by either downloading the [latest release](https://github.com/Attrup/PDF-Merge/releases) or building it locally and add it to your system path.
 Follow the instructions under [Installation](#installation) to get started 🙂

 ## User Guide

-Once installed and added to the system path, the tool can be called from anywhere using:
+Once added to the system path, the tool can be called from anywhere using:

 ```bash
 pdf-merge <arguments>